AlbertoSanBon/corticalMeasurement/docs/README.md

 		[retake]

 **IMPORTANT**.
 The spacing identifies the resampling of the input images.
-If after a first iteration a new one needs to be done to improve results of some bones, spacing should not be changed.
+If after a first iteration a new execution needs to be done to improve results of some bones, spacing should not be changed.

+### 4. Understanding the Scripts:

+#### generateSTls.py.
-1. Script: generateSTls.py --> Generate STL models from DICOM files.
+Generate STL models from DICOM files.
 After the execution is finished, we will have in the directory set in output_path the STL models named as legX.stl.

-	Establish the reference STL model in file.ini.
+#### referenceBone.py.

-2. Script: referenceBone.py --> Generates reference vectors for future corrections and reference bone thickness profiles.
+Generates reference vectors (orientation_vector and alignment_vector) for the corrections of other bones.
-	When the execution ends, the orientation and alignment reference vectors that will be used in future corrections appear in the file.ini.
-	In addition, a log file (html) will be generated with the results of thickness for the reference bone.
+When the execution ends, the orientation and alignment reference vectors for future corrections appear in the file.ini.
+A log file (html) will be generated with the results of thickness for the reference bone.

+#### correctionsThickness.py.
-3. Script: correctionsThickness.py --> Performs orientation and alignment corrections and generates thickness profiles.
+Performs orientation and alignment corrections and generates thickness profiles.
 When the execution ends, a log file (html) will be generated.
-In this file the corrections and thickness profiles are represented by bone.
+In this file, the corrections and thickness profiles are represented by bone.

-To continue, you have to review this log file bone by bone.
-Only if the bone in the orientation correction looks like it belongs to the opposite leg to the reference one, the change_leg parameter must be set to 1 or/and if the PCA component is towards the back of the bone, the parameter Correct_direction_manually must be set to 1.
+This log file needs to be reviewed for every bone to check if the leg side and the PCA direction have been properly detected.
+To assist with this task, the corrected version of each bone is rendered in 3D with the reference bone in the log file.
+If the side of the leg was not properly identified, a new iteration must be run changing the change_leg parameter to If the PCA vector was chosen in the opposite direction, a new iteration must be run setting the parameter correct_direction_manually to 1.

-These values must be written in file file.ini in section [retake] with the following structure: legX = value_change_leg, value_Correct_direction_manually.
+Parameters change_leg and correct_direction_manually are set in section [retake] in the file.ini with the following structure:

+	legX = change_leg, correct_direction_manually

-Example --> if the bone 4 belongs to the opposite leg to the reference one but the PCA component is okey, the structure will be: leg4 = 1,0
+Example: if bone 4 belongs to the opposite leg to the reference one but the PCA component is correct, the file.ini setting will be:

+	leg4 = 1,0

+#### cT_Retake.py.
-4. Script: cT_Retake.py --> Performs re-orientation and re-alignment corrections and re-generates thickness profiles in selected bones.
+Performs re-orientation and re-alignment corrections and re-generates thickness profiles in selected bones.

 # Recommendations